Legal Advice for Compensation Insurance Claims & TPD Payouts

 Common law claim process icon

-1. Gather evidence: The first step is to gather evidence to establish liability and prove your injury, including medical reports, witness statements, police reports, photographs or videos of the incident, and other material related to the accident.
+1. Gather evidence: Collect evidence to prove negligence, including medical reports, witness statements, police reports, photographs and videos of the incident scene.

-2. Seek legal advice: Get advice from a personal injury compensation lawyer to understand your rights and the steps to access your entitlements successfully.
+2. Seek legal advice: Seeking advice from a personal injury compensation lawyer helps you understand your rights and barriers to a successful outcome.

-4. Lodge your damages claim: The liable party will receive a letter from your lawyer and notify the defendant’s insurance company.
+3. Lodge a damages claim: The liable party will receive a letter from your lawyer and notify the defendant’s insurance company.
 They have an opportunity to respond to your demand.

-8. Receive a lump-sum payment: You will receive a lump-sum compensation payment when the above steps are completed.
+7. Receive a lump-sum payment: Finally, you receive a lump-sum compensation payment.

-How Much is a QLD Common Law Damages Payout?
+How Much is a QLD Common Law Compensation Payout?

-The compensation you receive in a common law payout depends on the impact of your injuries on your life and the extent of your loss.
-“Heads of damages” are considered when determining the value of your claim.
-These components of a compensation claim comprise your total damages.
+“Heads of damages” are considered when calculating the value of common law claim payouts.
+These components of a compensation claim comprise total damages.

 1. Your injury type and its impact on your life: In general, severe injuries result in higher compensation, for example, if physical and psychological damages are present.
-However, the effect on your life can differ based on your occupation.
-For example, a broken leg will likely impact your ability to work more if you are a builder’s labourer than an office worker.
+However, the effect on your life can differ based on your occupation and injury type.

-2. The degree of fault also affects the compensation you receive.
+2. The degree of fault also impacts settlement value.
 If you contributed to the incident, your damages will be reduced accordingly.
-Of course, your lawyer will seek to reduce your level of contributory negligence if this applies to your case.

-3. Your age and life expectancy will be considered when determining legal damages in Queensland.
-The younger you are, the more working years you have left (more significant loss) and, hence, more time to experience the impacts of your injury.
+3. Your age and life expectancy: The more working years you have left (the more significant the loss), the more time you have to experience the impacts of your injury.

-4. Lost Income and super: If your injuries cause you to miss work, you may be eligible for lost wages and superannuation, including future income.
+4. Lost Income and super: You may be eligible for lost wages and superannuation, including future income.

-5. Medical Expenses: Compensation is also available for future and past medical costs, including rehab, physiotherapy, and specialist medical care.
+5. Medical Expenses: Reasonable future and past medical costs, including rehab, physiotherapy, and specialist medical care.

 Common Types of Common Law Accidents